marcelpetrick/DevNotes/BeenThereSeenThat/20240426_Getting_Started_with_the_Yocto_Project/README.md

 ![](img21.png)
 ![](img21.png)
 * sdk is usually based on the image: self-contained
-* if you need additional packages on the image, then modiy it and release a new image and release a new sdk
+* if you need additional packages on the image, then modify it and release a new image and release a new sdk
 * image can update itself by connecting to a new repository